English language: Three circles model

-In the three-circles model, countries such as Poland, China, Brazil, Germany, Japan, Indonesia, Egypt, and other countries where English is taught as a foreign language, make up the "expanding circle".
-The distinctions between English as a first language, as a second language, and as a foreign language are often debatable and may change in particular countries over time.
-For example, in the Netherlands and some other countries of Europe, knowledge of English as a second language is nearly universal, with over 80 percent of the population able to use it, and thus English is routinely used to communicate with foreigners and often in higher education.
-In these countries, although English is not used for government business, its widespread use puts them at the boundary between the "outer circle" and "expanding circle".
-English is unusual among world languages in how many of its users are not native speakers but speakers of English as a second or foreign language.

-Many users of English in the expanding circle use it to communicate with other people from the expanding circle, so that interaction with native speakers of English plays no part in their decision to use the language.
-Non-native varieties of English are widely used for international communication, and speakers of one such variety often encounter features of other varieties.
-Very often today a conversation in English anywhere in the world may include no native speakers of English at all, even while including speakers from several different countries.
-This is particularly true of the shared vocabulary of mathematics and the sciences.
+"Expanding-circle" countries are where English is taught as a foreign language – though the character of English as a first, second, or foreign language in a given country is often debatable, and may change over time.
+For example, in countries like the Netherlands, an overwhelming majority of the population can speak English, and it is often used in higher education and to communicate with foreigners.

 Pluricentric English

 English is a pluricentric language, which means that no one national authority sets the standard for use of the language.
-Spoken English, for example English used in broadcasting, generally follows national pronunciation standards that are established by custom rather than by regulation.
+Spoken English, including English used in broadcasting, generally follows national pronunciation standards that are established by custom rather than by regulation.
 International broadcasters are usually identifiable as coming from one country rather than another through their accents, but newsreader scripts are also composed largely in international standard written English.
-The norms of standard written English are maintained purely by the consensus of educated English-speakers around the world, without any oversight by any government or international organisation.
+The norms of standard written English are maintained purely by the consensus of educated English speakers around the world, without any oversight by any government or international organisation.

-American listeners generally readily understand most British broadcasting, and British listeners readily understand most American broadcasting.
+American listeners readily understand most British broadcasting, and British listeners readily understand most American broadcasting.
 Most English speakers around the world can understand radio programmes, television programmes, and films from many parts of the English-speaking world.
 Both standard and non-standard varieties of English can include both formal or informal styles, distinguished by word choice and syntax and use both technical and non-technical registers.